Preparing For A Tattoo – 14 Steps Not To Forget

 1. Stay Hydrated

 Drinking plenty of water isn’t just a way to make sure your body functions well; it’s also critical for keeping your skin healthy.
-By keeping your skin healthy, you will heal and recover more swiftly between tattoo sessions and after the tattoo is complete.
-Therefore, don’t neglect your water intake.
+By keeping your skin in top condition, your body will heal and recover more swiftly once the tattoo is complete.
+Don’t neglect your water intake in the buildup process.

 2. Shave the Area You’re Getting Tattooed